tlmat-unican/Lightweight-ns-3-link-simulation/README.md

 ```

 ## Jupyter NoteBook
-[Analysis.ipynb](./scripts/Analysis.ipynb) contains code sections to reproduce the results which have been shown in the paper.
-According to the folder tree created by running the scripts, this notebook is able to show the performance of the obtained outcomes.
-Besides, it embraces several figures as an example of what you can get running the code sections.
-Code sections are organized by the mimicked scenarios.
+[Analysis.ipynb](./scripts/Analysis.ipynb) contains code snippets to reproduce the results shown in the paper.
+According to the folder tree created by running the scripts, this notebook is able to show the performance of the results obtained.
+It also includes several figures as examples of what can be obtained by running the code sections.
+The code snippets are organised according to the scenarios simulated.

 ## Contact